John Colenso

-John William Colenso (24 January 1814 – 20 June 1883) was a Cornish cleric and mathematician, defender of the Zulu and biblical scholar, who served as the first Bishop of Natal.
+John William Colenso (24 January 1814 – 20 June 1883) was a British cleric and mathematician, defender of the Zulu people, and biblical scholar, who served as the first Bishop of Natal.
 He was a scholar of the Zulu language.
 In his role as an Anglican theologian, Colenso is now remembered for views of the Bible that set off intense controversy.